 Visor/Brim Yes

-The U.S. hasn’t adopted any e-bike specific helmet standards, but the Bontrager Charge WaveCel adheres to robust Dutch standards, which account for the higher speeds that some e-bikes reach.
-In addition to user-friendly features, like an easy, magnetic chin strap closure and Boa tension system that lets you tighten your lid with one hand, the Charge comes equipped with Bontrager’s WaveCel tech.
+While the U.S. hasn't adopted e-bike specific helmet standards, the Bontrager Charge WaveCel adheres to Dutch standards, known as NTA 8776.
+That standard certifies helmets to be used at the higher speeds that some e-bikes reach.
+In addition to user-friendly features, like an easy, magnetic chin strap closure and Boa® tension system that lets you tighten your lid with one hand, the Charge comes equipped with Bontrager WaveCel tech.
 WaveCel is a collapsible cellular structure that lines the inside of the helmet and works like a crumple zone that absorbs the force of an impact.
-And the Charge is covered by Bontrager’s crash replacement guarantee, so if you do find yourself in a crash during your first year of owning the helmet, the brand will send you a free replacement.
+And the Charge is covered by the Bontrager crash-replacement guarantee, so if you do find yourself in an accident during your first year of owning the helmet, the brand will send you a free replacement.
 Buy here.

 Best Bike Helmet for Road Cycling